I actually married him because I was terrified of losing healthcare

 They think they’re immune from Hell World but they’re just deluding themselves

 Today I asked readers to write in with their experiences of living in Hell World whatever that meant to them.
 Some of their stories were gutting and horrific and some were the run of the mill indignities foisted upon us under capitalism and some were about living with the understanding that while things are not presently terrible the prospect that they might become so any time soon is always hanging over their heads.
-If you’d like to share a story of your own you can email me or take part in a message board for paid-subscribers only here.
+If you’d like to share a story of your own you can email me.

 If you’re enjoying reading Hell World well not enjoying but you know what I mean please either purchase a subscription or spread the word to your friends thank you.

 But first a couple other things.

 Forty three year old Tracie Weaver had been held in the Washington County Jail in Alabama for a week when she started vomiting profusely.
 She hadn’t been well the entire time but now her blood pressure was dangerously high so someone at the jail called the administrator Arthur Ray Busby to say something had to be done what should we do should we take her to the hospital and shit like that and Busby said fuck uh figure out what her insurance situation is before we do anything according to a phone call heard by AL.com and ProPublica.
 Busby didn’t want to be on the hook for the medical care or the transport to the nearby hospital in an ambulance and he said in the call that she should be released on a “medical bond” which is a scum fucking technique jails use sometimes whereby they “release” seriously ill patients so they can go get medical treatment but since they are technically not “in jail” during that time period the jail doesn’t pay for it.
 Pretty cool shit.